 How much sun do you need?
-For white people, exposing a large part of the skin to the summer sun for 20 – 30 minutes at one time provides about 10,000 International Units (IUs) of vitamin D (see note below about sunscreen).
-The Scientific Advisory Committee on Nutrition, and the National Institutes of Health, both recommend 200 IUs per day, so you can see that 10,000 units is far more than enough.
+The Scientific Advisory Committee on Nutrition and the National Institutes of Health both recommend 200 International Units (IUs) of vitamin D per day.
+For Caucasians, exposing a large part of the skin to the summer sun for 20 – 30 minutes at one time provides about 10,000 IUs of vitamin D, which as you can see, is far more than enough.
 In spring, summer and fall, exposing the hands, face and arms to the noontime sun for only 5 minutes, 2 -3 times per week, is plenty for light-skinned people.
 People of Asian or Indian descent may require 3x as much sun under similar conditions, and those of African descent may need up to 10x in order to produce enough vitamin D.

-Lastly, to protect yourself against skin cancer, consume a “Plan A” diet that is low in fat and high in antioxidant-rich foods.
+Lastly, the best way to protect yourself against skin cancer is to consume the “Plan A” diet, which is low in fat and high in antioxidant-rich foods.
 There is strong evidence that diet has a profound effect on the development or prevention of skin cancer, which is not surprising since we know diet has an effect on all types of cancer.
-If you would like more information on this topic, or to be added to my newsletter, please contact firstname.lastname@example.org.
-(Sources: The Starch Solution by Dr. John McDougall; The Wellness Forum Health Briefs)
+If you would like the references or more information on this topic, please contact firstname.lastname@example.org.

 The Lord provides sun for light by day, the moon and the stars to shine at night.
 He stirs up the sea and makes it roar; his name is the Lord Almighty.
 (Jeremiah 31:35, GNT)